 After lunch we stopped by Poka’i Beach next door.
 The waters were calm and protected and while Bob took a catnap I splashed around in the surf till it was finally time to go.

-But before we leave I have to tell you the truth – the west coast of Oahu has a homeless problem.
-We saw lots of little tents on stretches of Farrington Highway but the guide book had warned us so I wasn’t surprised.
+But before we leave I have to tell you the truth – the west coast of Oahu has a large homeless population.
+We saw many little tents on stretches of Farrington Highway but the guide book had warned us so I wasn’t surprised.
 It’s an unfortunate problem but I guess if you have to be homeless, this is the place to be.

 We headed back to Waikiki for our last night there,